Complete Deterministic Dynamics and Spectral Decomposition of the Linear Ensemble Kalman Inversion: Ensemble and residual spreads of naive EKI for clean data

-We recall from \cite{blomker2019well} that the ensemble spread $V_e(t)$ decreases monotonously with time.
+and the time-dependent functions \labelcref{eq:ensemble_spread,eq:residual_spread,eq:fwd_ensemble_spread,eq:fwd_residual_spread}, which describe the ensemble collapse and residual convergence: } We recall from \cite{blomker2019well} that the ensemble spread $V_e(t)$ decreases monotonously with time.
 It does not necessarily converge to zero unless in the fully observed case of an invertible forward operator $A$, as we can only expect ensemble collapse along the components orthogonal to the kernel of $A$.

 To see the decrease of $V_e$ one computes

 where Lemma~A.3. in~\cite{blomker2019well} ensures that the last term is non-negative.
 For the ensemble spread in observation space, given by \labelcref{eq:fwd_ensemble_spread}, one can even prove convergence to zero.
 It holds